Drip Trays

 Mild warping is completely normal on drip trays.
 This is caused by the metal's proximity and exposure to direct heat.

-If you are concerned that the warping is beyond normal, make sure your grill is off and cool and your drip tray is properly installed.
+If you are concerned that the warping is beyond normal, make sure your grill is off and cool, and your drip tray is properly installed.
 Slowly pour a small amount of water onto the drip tray from the top.
 The water should make its way down the drip tray and into the grease chute.
-If you see areas where the water pools or flows into the grill's barrel, you likely need a new drip tray.
+If you see areas where the water pools or flows into the grill's barrel, you may need a new drip tray.
 Find your drip tray here or feel free to give our Customer Support a call so we can verify and set you up with the right part.

 My Drip Tray has rust on it.
 Can I still use it?